 - Insulin resistance affects not only adults but also children.

-- The leading causes of insulin resistance in children are a poor diet and a sedentary lifestyle.
+- The leading causes of insulin resistance in children may include a poor diet and a sedentary lifestyle.

 - As the incidence of overweight and obesity in children increases, the incidence of insulin resistance also increases.

-- Insulin resistance in children should first be treated with diet and exercise modifications.
-Medications, like metformin and GLP-1 receptor agonists, may be helpful.
+- Insulin resistance in children should first be managed with diet and exercise modifications.
+Medications, like metformin and GLP-1 receptor agonists, may be considered.